-By Adrian Glover, Natural History Museum, UK
+Adrian Glover, Natural History Museum, UK

-The Deep Sea ID is an iOS and Android application (App) that can be downloaded from the mobile App Store (search for Deep Sea ID).
-Its backbone is the thematic database World Register of Deep-Sea Species (WoRDSS) that is hosted by the World Register of Marine Species (WoRMS), currently containing over 28,000 deep sea species.
-Essentially, it is the App version of the WoRDSS website, with the unique feature of including many beautiful images of deep-sea species, particularly screen grabs, images from ROVs, as well as specimen photographs of macrofauna and megafauna.
-The App's interface is very user-friendly, allowing users to scroll easily through the taxonomic hierarchy of organisms.
-With a very efficient search function, a list of organisms is quickly populated upon entering the first few letters of an organism's name.
-The Deep Sea ID App is useful for verifying the accuracy of spellings, confirming the taxonomic rank an organism belongs to, and the position in the phylogenetic tree, as well as viewing vernacular names.
-These features are accessible both online and offline, which make it useful for at-sea work.
-While the application is operative, further development (upgrade to version 1.3) is envisaged, for which financial support is being sought.
-The updated version would be compatible across all devices, reflect an updated database sourced from WoRMS, and include 200 (already sourced) new images.
+The Deep Sea ID is an iOS and Android application that can be downloaded from mobile app stores.33 Its backbone is the thematic database World Register of Deep-Sea Species (WoRDSS) hosted by WoRMs, currently containing over 28,000 deep-sea species.
+Essentially, Deep Sea ID is the app version of the WoRDSS website.
+However, its unique features include many beautiful images of deep-sea species, particularly screen grabs, images from ROVs and specimen photographs of macrofauna and megafauna.
+The Deep Sea ID's interface is very user-friendly, allowing users to scroll easily through the taxonomic hierarchy of organisms.
+A list of organisms is quickly populated upon entering the first few letters of an organism's name due to its highly efficient search function.
+The Deep Sea ID is useful for verifying the accuracy of spelling, confirming the taxonomic rank, the position in the phylogenetic tree and vernacular names of an organism.
+These features are accessible online and offline making the app useful for at-sea work.
+The app is operative; further development is envisaged (upgrade to version 1.3) for which financial support is sought.
+The updated version would be compatible across all devices, reflect an updated database sourced from WoRMS and include 200 (already sourced) new images.
 It is anticipated that a future version (v 1.5) would be released over time providing users with new images and improved features.